-Fred’s off-grid home contains a super-efficient audio post-production facility which can pump out quality productions for less than 2kw/hr of power a day!
-Meeting this modest electric load is an upgraded 750W solar electric array cobbled together from ReVision’s scratch and dent bin.
+Fred and Amy’s off-grid home contains a super-efficient audio post-production facility which can pump out quality productions for less than 2kw/hr of power a day!
+Meeting this modest electric load is a 750W solar electric array cobbled together from ReVision’s scratch and dent bin.
 They have a rarely-used gasoline generator as backup.

-Finally, Fred has a DC-powered Solene Aurora solar hot water collector, completing the suite of renewable energy systems.
+Finally, they have a DC-powered Solene Aurora solar hot water collector, completing the suite of renewable energy systems.